 Prerequisite Training/Selection Criteria

-To qualify for our reconstructive microsurgery fellowship, the candidate must be a board eligible graduate of an ACGME-accredited plastic surgery residency prior to the July 1st start date of any given year or hold an ECFMG certification to qualify for clinical training.
+To qualify for our reconstructive microsurgery fellowship, the candidate must be a boardeligible graduate of an ACGME-accredited plastic surgery residency prior to the July 1st start date of any given year or hold an ECFMG certification to qualify for clinical training.
 Prospective candidates who have completed applications are interviewed the year prior and the selection is made shortly thereafter.
 International applicants are also welcome with outstanding qualifications.
 Eligible applicants must have completed the following requirements: ECGMG or USMLE.

 Goals and Objectives

-Protective time is made available for a minimum of one day per week for the clinical fellow to collaborate research project in the lab.
+Protected time is available for a minimum of one day per week for the clinical fellow to collaborate research project in the lab.
 A research project (clinical or laboratory) commences in the beginning of the year and carried on throughout the remainder of the year, with the intent of having at least one project completed for publication and presentation.